0xStruct/wormhole-xpay/README.md

 - check the VAAs received
 - then redeem by clicking buttons (no awkwards inputs needed)

-Note: this is possible as VAAs are saved with reference to whom they are designated for.
+Note: this is possible as VAAs are logged with reference to whom they are designated for.

 ## improvement suggestion
 easy query of VAAs by originating address or destined address would enable xPay concept and many more insteresting use-cases.

+token bridge UX can be improved by thinking in terms of payer and payee (though they might be the same person) to avoid confusing multiple logins.

+redemption and recovery can be less scary / confusing if these can be done by connecting the wallet and being able to see what to redeem or recover